manjuprasadshettyn/actian_katas_2023/ADR.md

 + Complexities related to event ordering, event schema evolution, eventual consistency, and managing the event flow across multiple services

 # ADR 4: Usage of Config Database

-## Status
-Proposed

-## Context
-Isolation of Interface integration details, Email configurations and permissions , International complience standards from the code to a database is a differentiating factor in our design approach.

-This will help bring flexibility in management without any alternations to service.

-As part of the architecture to make it International Standards complient we want to keep Road Warrior solution flexible to various configurational aspects.

-Configurational attribute being in Config database will simplify these controls and process

-## Decision
-We will use Config Database for Interface, Email configs , Internation compleience standards in Road Warrior

-## Consequences
-Postitive:
-+ Easy management integration interfaces.
-Any modifications can be eaily achived
-+ Complience to intenational standards can be easily achived by modification of configurations alone

-Negative:
-+ Hit on performance as few services will have additional with config database

-# ADR 4: Usage of Config Database